Debt Collection Agency: An Overseas Creditor's Buying Guide

 What is the role of the Credit Services Association?

 The Credit Services Association is the UK trade body for debt collection and debt purchase firms.
 Membership is voluntary.
 It signals adherence to the CSA Code of Practice and provides a published complaint route.
-A CSA member is a reasonable first filter for an overseas creditor unfamiliar with the UK market.

 Can I recover legal costs and statutory interest on unpaid commercial invoices?

 Yes.
 The Late Payment of Commercial Debts (Interest) Act 1998 entitles the creditor to interest at the Bank of England base rate plus 8 percent, plus a fixed compensation payment of GBP 40 to GBP 100.
 These entitlements apply by default; they do not need to be stated in the contract.
-An agency that fails to add statutory interest to its demand is failing the creditor.

 If a commercial invoice has crossed the 60-day mark, the cost of delay now exceeds the cost of placement.
 Place a case for a file assessment within one business day.